 Chris is able to secure a position as an intern stockbroker but his troubles are far from over.
 The movie further traces the struggles Chris faces as he is forced to find shelter for his son and himself in a train station’s restroom, and eventually has to queue up every evening outside a shelter for the homeless.

 The highlight of the movie is its strong narrative and Will Smith’s exceptional depiction of Chris Gardner – a person who never gave up and faced life’s challenges with his chin-up.
-Eventually, Chris secures a full-time position as a stock broker and goes on to building a successful brokerage firm of his own.
+Eventually, Chris secures a full-time position as a stockbroker and goes on to build a successful brokerage firm of his own.

 All of us are on our own pursuit of happiness and just like Chris, it is important not to lose faith in our abilities.
 A freelance writer’s life can be difficult and unpredictable.